 I am always open to discuss the tailoring of creative workshops to bolster curricular activities in terms of enrichment, technical focus in preparation for GCSE’s and other qualifications and of course in upping work volume in exam preparation.

 If you would like to discuss the idea of building a creative workshop around activities that your school or college is currently involved with, then please do get in touch.
 I would love to talk to you about your establishment and building a fun, informative, positive and creative experience.
 Over the years I have found that some of the best workshops that I have been involved with have been born out of the necessity of fulfilling creative agendas, whether they are project-based, coursework linked or in celebration of meaningful aspects of your establishments’ history and the larger community.
 Or anything else for that matter!

-Working either independently of alongside teachers, I can tailor creative workshops to enhance curricular activities that enrich provision in all Key Stages.
-This can include preparation for GCSE and A Level examinations and coursework.
+Working either independently or alongside teachers, I can tailor creative workshops to enhance curricular activities that enrich provision in all Key Stages.
+This can include preparation for GCSE and A-Level examinations and coursework.